 If you are looking for trading opportunities, Bitcoin is traded on multiple exchanges all over the world.
 Coinbase and its affiliated exchange, GDAX, are the most widely known in the U.S. Coinbase/GDAX, Bitstamp, Gemini, and Kraken are some of the few exchanges that allow direct conversion of Bitcoin into U.S. dollars.
 Here is a List of Bitcoin Exchanges for U.S. Citizens.

 Many other exchanges only convert into other cryptocurrencies, or into local currencies.
-Trading on a single exchange is relatively easy, but is expensive.
+Trading on a single exchange is relatively easy but is expensive.
 Generally, trade fees run about 0.25% of the value, which would currently be about $45 for one Bitcoin.
-Higher volume will bring that down a bit, and GDAX is free if you are adding liquidity.
+The higher volume will bring that down a bit, and GDAX is free if you are adding liquidity.

 Prices can sometimes be wildly different on each exchange for extended periods.
 You may see Bitcoin trading at $16,000 on one exchange, and at $17,000 on another.
 This seemingly easy arbitrage is not so easy in practice.
 Only a few exchanges allow you to short Bitcoin, and if the higher price isn’t on one of those, you would have to move Bitcoin there to sell it.
 This can take a minimum of 30 minutes up to hours if the Bitcoin network is overwhelmed, during which time you are exposed to the Bitcoin price swings.

 Additionally, you must have the cash to buy it at the lower-priced exchange.
 This is not always easy when exchanges can take days to verify deposits from banks, do not accept cash deposits but only take cryptocurrency, like Binance, charge high fees for transfers, or just plain do not accept U.S. customers, like Bitifinex.